mk513147/Backend/src/models/Readme.md

 | **Schema**                               | Defines the **structure** and **rules** for documents in a collection.         |
 | **Model**                                | Provides an interface to interact with the MongoDB database (CRUD operations). |
 | **Plugin (`mongooseAggregatePaginate`)** | Adds pagination support for complex queries.                                   |

+### NOTE: Rest off the models are written in the same way with a few minor changes..